 Your next step is to access the dedicated DNS tool.
 There you will see three CNAME records that you’ll need to update your DNS settings –

-With these CNAME records at hand, head to your hosting service provider and search for a feature called ‘Manage DNS’ (or something similar), select your domain, then ‘Add New’ record and set the ‘Type’ to CNAME and ‘TTL’ to default.
+With these CNAME records at hand, head to your hosting service provider and search for a feature called ‘Manage DNS’ (or something similar), select your domain, then ‘Add New’ record and set the ‘Type’ to CNAME and ‘TTL’ to the smallest value.
 Afterwards, enter one record at a time like the example below:

 If the DNS set up is successful, EmailOut’s DNS tool will have three green status ticks –